 Written Statement under CPC

 The written statement can be considered as the answer to the plaint.
 It is filed by the defendant or his agent who has the power of attorney.
 The plaint and written statements are part of civil litigation.
-In a case where there is more than one defendant, each defendant can submit a different written statement or one.
+In a case where there is more than one defendant, each defendant can submit a different written statement.
 The written statement filed by one defendant is not binding for other defendants.
 In this article along with a team of essay experts from Write My Paper Hub, we will discuss all the provisions and rules of Order VIII of the Civil Procedure Code.

 Meaning of written statement